mmmorris1975/aws-runas/docs/metadata_credentials.md

 outside the browser.

 ###### GET /list-profiles
-Lists profile found in the .aws/config file.
+List profiles found in the .aws/config file.
 Returns a JSON array of profiles in the .aws/config file which do not have the role_arn attribute, indicating it is a potential candidate for use as a `source_profile`

 ###### GET /list-roles
-Lists roles found in the .aws/config file.
+List roles found in the .aws/config file.
 Returns a JSON array of profiles in the .aws/config file which contain the role_arn attribute.

 ###### GET /profile